sigma-geosistemas/template-geodjango/README.md

 * sample supervisor script for watching over the application, with the user of environment variables for deploy;
 * creates a generic index.html, located in ```<project_name>/templates``` folder and it's URL;

+## What this template does not do for you?

+* Fully configure nginx, supervisor and the shell runner - you should fill in details yourself!;

 ## To Do

 * Samples for celery worker and celery beat;